-You must turn off the server before connecting or disconnecting cables from the server.
+You must turn off the server before you connect or disconnect cables.

 See the documentation that comes with any external devices for additional cabling instructions.
 It might be easier for you to route cables before you connect the devices to the server.